jrroosevelt/VS2PCG/VS2PCG_glossary.md

 ---

-Q: What if I have an ability
+Q: What if I have an ability (like the **Make Things Right** ability on Machine) that reduces the amount I pay for a card...
+Does that mean that the cost of that card is altered?
+For example, if I pay 0 points to recruit a 1-cost character, do I stil

 # Comet Fall
  When this character appears, put a -1/-1 counter on each enemy character.